Governor DeSantis Will Not Delay Walt Disney World Reopening Even With Spike In COVID-19 Cases

 Disney has been preparing its parks to reopen with new health and safety measures that will be carried out by all cast members.
 The theme parks now have social distancing markers in place, and each park will have a limited capacity with guests requiring a reservation to enter.

-During Sunday’s press conference, DeSantis addressed several topics with more than 8,500 in Florida alone over three days.
-The Governor attributed the spike in numbers to the conclusion of more testing but said the death rate had gone down.
+During Sunday’s press conference, DeSantis addressed several topics with more than 8,500 cases in Florida alone over three days.
+The governor attributed the spike in numbers to the conclusion of more testing but said the death rate had gone down.

-After being asked about possibly delaying Walt Disney World’s reopening, the Governor’s office said that wouldn’t happen.
-They will not interfere with the plans of any business looking to reopen, and “do not have plans to roll back” their intentions.
+After being asked about possibly delaying Walt Disney World’s reopening, the governor’s office said that wouldn’t happen.
+They will not interfere with the plans of any business looking to reopen and “do not have plans to roll back” their intentions.

 WATCH LIVE: Press Conference Regarding #COVID19 in Pensacola https://t.co/GlUbPDDWq5